-On this track we discussed CBT uncertainty training in two steps.
+In this section, we discussed CBT uncertainty training in two steps.
 Step one was examining the costs and benefits of accepting uncertainty and step two was flooding with uncertainty.
 We also examined problems associated with "thought stopping" regarding anxiety.

-On the next track we will discuss overriding obsessive anxiety.
+In the next section, we will discuss overriding obsessive anxiety.
 In addition to discussing ways clients can prepare for this technique, we will focus on the two steps to overriding obsessive anxiety.
 The two steps are exposure and response prevention.

 - Nakamura, B. J. Pestle, S. L., & Chorpita, B. F. (2009).
 Differential Sequencing of Cognitive-Behavioral Techniques for Reducing Child and Adolescent Anxiety.
 Journal of Cognitive Psychotherapy, 23(2), 114-135.